Davis-Ty/ESPN/README.md

 Identify specific defensive areas where teams excel or struggle, offering crucial insights into their strengths and weaknesses.
 - Player Performance:

-Evaluate individual player contributions to defensive statistics, enabling teams and coaches to recognize standout performers and areas for improvement.
+Evaluate individual player contributions to leading Offensive statistics, enabling teams and coaches to recognize standout performers and areas for improvement.
 - Tactical Adjustments:

 Coaches can use the detailed defensive metrics to make informed tactical adjustments, optimizing strategies based on the strengths and weaknesses revealed in the data.